devroopsaha744/HateSpeechDetect-text/README.md

    - Improved the best-performing model’s accuracy by **25%** through advanced fine-tuning and hyperparameter optimization.
    - Achieved consistent performance with BERT-based models, maintaining **91% accuracy** across multiple datasets.

+7. **Best Performing Model:**
+   - After rigorous benchmarking, **DistilBERT** emerged as the top-performing model, achieving a balanced performance with **91% accuracy**.
+   - The fine-tuned DistilBERT model has been pushed to the [datafreak/hatespeech-distill-bert](https://huggingface.co/datafreak/hatespeech-distill-bert) repository.

+8. **FastAPI App:**
+   - The FastAPI application serving the model has been **dockerized** to make it easily deployable and scalable.

 ## **Benchmarking Results**

 | **Model**                     | **Accuracy** | **Precision (Macro)** | **Recall (Macro)** | **F1 (Macro)** | **Precision (Weighted)** | **Recall (Weighted)** | **F1 (Weighted)** |